Typhoon Nancy (1961)

-Super Typhoon Nancy, also known as the 2nd Muroto Typhoon (第二室戸台風, Daini-muroto Taifū), was an extremely powerful tropical cyclone of the 1961 Pacific typhoon season and one of the most intense tropical cyclones on record.
+Super Typhoon Nancy, also known as the 2nd Muroto Typhoon (第二室戸台風, Daini-muroto Taifū), was an extremely powerful tropical cyclone of the 1961 Pacific typhoon season, produced the highest accumulated cyclone energy—a metric used to measure the total energy generated by tropical cyclones—of any individual cyclone on record in the basin, also one of the most intense tropical cyclones on record.
 The system possibly had the strongest winds ever measured in a tropical cyclone, with 345 km/h winds, tied with Hurricane Patricia of 2015.
 Nancy caused extensive damage, as well as at least 202 deaths and nearly 5,000 injuries in Japan and elsewhere, in September 1961.

 Meteorological history

 A tropical depression formed from a low-pressure area near Kwajalein Atoll on September 7.
 It strengthened rapidly; by the time position fixes could be taken, Nancy was nearly a super typhoon, on September 8.
 Moving gradually westward, Nancy explosively deepened and reached wind speeds equivalent to a Category 5 super typhoon (Saffir–Simpson Hurricane Scale) on September 9.
 It would maintain that intensity for the next several days.

+On September 12, the storm reached its peak intensity with a possible 215 mph.
+However, older measurements were unreliable, so it was most likely weaker.

 Shortly after reaching peak intensity, Nancy approached the Ryūkyū Islands and began turning.
 It passed near Okinawa and over Naze.
 The ridge steering Nancy broke down, and the typhoon turned sharply and headed towards Japan.
 Nancy made landfall as a strong typhoon on September 16 as it passed directly over Cape Muroto.
 Nancy made a second landfall on Honshū near Osaka.
 The typhoon rapidly traveled up the length of the island as it continued accelerating, eventually reaching a forward speed of 65 mph.
 The typhoon quickly crossed over Hokkaidō before entering the Sea of Okhotsk as a tropical storm.
 Nancy went extratropical on September 17.
 The extratropical system eventually crossed over Kamchatka and entered the open ocean.

 Impact

 Although there is no damage total known for Nancy, damage was "phenomenal" according to the JMA.
-There were at least 194 deaths and 8 people unaccounted for, according to the Japanese government.
+There were at least 194 deaths and eight people unaccounted for, according to the Japanese government.